Bone grafting: Xenografts

-Xenograft bone substitute has its origin from a species other than human, such as bovine bone (or recently porcine bone) which can be freeze dried or demineralized and deproteinized.
+Bone xenografts are an alternative form of bone grafts that involve transplanting different animal species cells into humans.
+This graft can range from orthopedic to dental uses.
+Most xenografts are derived from bovine sources such as cows or pigs and are sterilized and processed for safe implantation into human tissue.
+They can be freeze dried or demineralized and deproteinized.
 Xenografts are usually only distributed as a calcified matrix.
 Madrepore and or millepore type of corals are harvested and treated to become 'coral derived granules' (CDG) and other types of coralline xenografts.
 Coral based xenografts are mainly calcium carbonate (and an important proportion of fluorides, useful in the context of grafting to promote bone development) while natural human bone is made of hydroxyapatite along with calcium phosphate and carbonate: the coral material is thus either transformed industrially into hydroxyapatite through a hydrothermal process, yielding a non-resorbable xenograft, or simply the process is omitted and the coralline material remains in its calcium carbonate state for better resorption of the graft by the natural bone.
 The coral xenograft is then saturated with growth-enhancing gels and solutions.